ITU-AI-ML-in-5G-Challenge/Intent-Driven-Closed-Loops-for-Autonomous-Networks/basic_three_node/README.md

 To run the example, make sure the xopera orchestrator is installed
 1. Clone the repo https://github.com/gblessed/Intent-Driven-Closed-Loops-.git
-2. Install xopera [https://github.com/xlab-si/xopera-opera], docker for ubuntu[https://docs.docker.com/engine/install/ubuntu/] and docker module in python3 [pip install docker]
+2. Install xopera [here](https://github.com/xlab-si/xopera-opera), docker for ubuntu [here](https://docs.docker.com/engine/install/ubuntu/) and docker module in python3 [pip install docker]
 3. Change all directory paths in the playbooks folder to create.yaml, create-model-node.yaml and create-sink-node.yaml files to the correct paths in your storage location. ![image](https://user-images.githubusercontent.com/53085242/139949917-33738cab-e6b4-46ca-ab77-6fdb17d088a3.png)
 4. Login as root user [sudo -s]
 5. Activate the virtual enviroment where the xopera is installed